arm61/pylj/docs/source/first-principles.md

 \Lambda = \left(\frac{h^2}{2 \pi m k_B T}\right)^{1/2}.
 $$

 $\Lambda$, with $h$ Planck's constant, is the length scale below which quantum mechanics matters.
-For argon at room temperature it is far smaller than the spacing between atoms, which is why a classical simulation is justified:
+For argon at room temperature it is far smaller than the spacing between atoms, which is why a classical simulation is justified; for an electron, thousands of times lighter, it is not:

 ```{code-cell} python
 import numpy as np